ovaistariq/cookbook-iscsi/README.md

 ## Description

-  This cookbook provides provides the ability to configure Open-iSCSI for Enterprise Linux based systems.
+  This cookbook provides the ability to configure Open-iSCSI for Enterprise Linux based systems.
 The default attributes reflect original research and recommendations gathered from Dell, Equallogic, and RedHat.